Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 We already shared the S5 MAX earlier, but the S6 MAX V is the very latest top-end vacuum from Roborock and a great alternative to the i7.
 We’d go as far to say it’s one of the most advanced robot vacuums on the market in the UK right now.

-Whereas most robot vacuums will have either Lidar or visual camera navigation, this vacuum combines the two in order to get the best of both worlds.
+Whereas most robot vacuums will have either Lidar or vSLAM navigation, this vacuum combines the two in order to get the best of both worlds.
 The Lidar uses lasers to provide highly accurate mapping of your home, then the cameras have advanced algorithms to recognise what’s in its path and avoid any objects.

 It’s not just intelligent, it’s also a powerful cleaner thanks to suction power of 2,500 pA that far exceeds most currently on the market, and an integrated mop with 297ml water tank.
 You can choose which areas to vacuum, which to mop and which to do both.